 Cloud-based packages such as MAPIR Cloud, Drone Deploy, MapsMadeEasy all require you to upload your images to their site and then notify you when the processing is completed.
 These services vary in how they charge you but the majority have a minimum monthly fee around $100.
 They also vary in the final results you'll get from their services, and typically the more expensive "professional" packages provide more outputs with higher cost.
 Output examples include geo-reference images, DSM maps, KML files and NDVI color-graded images.
 These cloud-based services often do not support RAW/TIFF files so make sure to convert them to JPGs using the calibration step mentioned above.
 They also do not support aligning single band filter cameras (NIR, Red, Green, Blue) with each other for multi-spectral indice/raster calculations.

 Two of the top packages which support aligning the single band cameras with each other are Pix4Dmapper and Agisoft Photoscan.
 These programs are more commonly known as "point cloud" software.
 They are called this because they look at each and every point, or more specifically each pixel and match up the images.
 While they can stitch some image sets this way without GPS information, it will greatly reduce your processing time and increase your success rate if you do use geo-referenced photos.
 The importance of aligning the cameras with each other is that you can then process the ortho layers in a rastor/index calculator for the indice (ie NDVI, ENDVI, GNDVI, OSAVI, RDVI, SAVI, etc) you require.
-Both Pix4D and Photoscan have rastor calculators included but since the images won't be calibrated after ortho generation we recommend calibrating in our Fiji plugin and then using our plugin or QGIS to have better control of your color gradient/lut.
+Both Pix4D and Photoscan have rastor calculators included but since the images won't be calibrated after ortho generation we recommend calibrating in our QGIS plugin and then using the Rastor and Lut tools of QGIS to have better control of your color gradient/lut.
 Since these programs create a point cloud they can also output .obj, .mtl and .jpeg texture files to be used in 3D model viewers like p3d and sketchfab.
 These powerful point cloud software packages typically cost about 3x more than the cloud-based services but the additional cost should be easily amortized over time due to the ability to align the single band images to calculate the index of your choice.